yansteimle/csi3140_lab1/README.md

 For lab1: there is a webpage for the course.

-For lab3: there is a folder.
+For lab3: there are two folders.